By Tiago Palmisano

 WATCHMAN Left Atrial Appendage Closure Device

+The WATCHMAN device is inserted into the heart via a catheter, and it sits in the left atrial appendage.
+This prevents blood clots in the left atrial appendage from escaping into the bloodstream and causing a stroke.
 It is vital to note that drugs are not the only form of modern medical advancement.
 Large-scale medical devices are also becoming increasingly sophisticated, and the WATCHMAN device is the latest example.
 As its name suggests, the WATCHMAN closes the left atrial appendage.
 But what does this mean?
 Well, the heart is composed of four chambers, two atria and two ventricles.
 In this case, we are looking at the left atrium in particular.
 Electrical signaling in your body causes the heart to contract, which pushes blood out of the left atrium and into the left ventricle.

 For an unknown reason, there is a small pouch (an “appendage”) on the wall of the left atrium.
 Normally this is not a problem, as the contraction of the heart pushes all of the blood out of this appendage.
 However, the left atrial appendage becomes an issue if the contractions are abnormal.
 Coronary heart disease, high blood pressure, and age can all result in atrial fibrillation (AF), a condition in which the electrical signals in the heart fire irregularly.
 AF disrupts the heart’s contractions and allows blood to collect in the left atrial appendage, since effective transfer of blood to the left ventricle does not occur.
 Over time this collected blood can clot, and these clots can result in a stroke if they are pumped out of the heart.
 If AF occurs, then the left atrial appendage becomes a problem.